 • It is imperative that students are at school on time and for the full academic schedule.
-When students have excessive absences or tardies in grades K3 through 5, the family will be contacted to work on positive solutions to the problem.
+When students have excessive absences or tardies in grades K3 through 4, the family will be contacted to work on positive solutions to the problem.

-Secondary
+Intermediate and Secondary

+• It is imperative that students are at school on time and for the full academic schedule.
 For first period, students who are 15 or more minutes late to class will be marked as absent (unexcused or excused).